junxit/us-congress-bills-115/metadata.md

 - 2018-09-27 — Senate amendment agreed to: Amendment SA 4023 agreed to in Senate by Unanimous Consent.
 - 2018-09-27 — Senate amendment proposed (on the floor): Amendment SA 4023 proposed by Senator Perdue for Senator Grassley.(consideration: CR S6364)
 - 2018-09-27 — Senate amendment submitted
+- 2018-09-28 — Message on Senate action sent to the House.
+- 2018-09-28 — Received in the House.
+- 2018-09-28 — Referred to the House Committee on the Judiciary.